jerodg/53.phantom-api-client/README.md

 Developed for use with Phantom v4.5+, however, most functionality *should work with previous versions.

-Developed fro use with Python3.8+, however, it should work with 3.6/7+.
+Developed for use with Python3.8+, however, it should work with 3.6/7+.
 There is no guarantee that future development won't utilize 3.8+ specifc syntax.

 __*Not Affiliated with Splunk or Phantom__